weikanggong/sKPCR/README.md

 ```
 Weikang Gong. et al, A powerful and efficient multivariate approach for voxel-level connectome-wide association studies, NeuroImage (2018)
 ```

+This is the first development version of sKPCR, bug report is wellcome!

 **Requirement:**
 1. System: Linux/Mac/Win;
 2. Python 2.7 or 3.6 (Anaconda is recommended);